Filled with latest real estate news, unsubscribe any time.

 We will present our current Comparative Market Analysis.
 This will provide you with the information necessary to gauge the market value of a home, and will help you avoid over-paying.
 We will be compiling other comparable sold homes in the area and how long were they on the market?
 What is the difference between their asking and selling prices?
 Is the home you’re looking at under-priced, over-priced, or fair value?
 The seller receives a Comparative Market Analysis before deciding upon an asking price, so make sure you have all the same information at your fingertips.

-6. Familiarize yourself with the neighbourhood before you buy:
+6. Familiarise yourself with the neighbourhood before you buy:

 Don’t wait until the last minute, you’ll be rushed to find an insurance policy, pick the ideal fit for you.
 Make sure you give yourself enough time to shop around in order to get the best deal.